geekodour/gitpushblog/README.md

 # gitpushblog
-a static blog generator with node, nunjucks and the github api. well it's does whatever a static blog generator like jekyll does, much less to be honest. but it's a new thing to do just for fun.
+a static blog generator with node, nunjucks and the github api. well it does whatever a static blog generator like jekyll does, much less to be honest. but it's a new thing to do just for fun.